 Co-expression network analysis suggests that the de novo mutations of ASD-risk genes are enriched in excitatory projection neurons of cortical layers 5 and 6 in the PFCx during human mid-fetal development (Willsey et al., 2013), cell types that also express Tbr1.
 The functions of many ASD-risk genes converge on pathways that control synaptogenesis, synaptic development and plasticity (Sanders et al., 2015).
 Thus, in this study, we deleted Tbr1 in excitatory neurons of mouse layer 5 mPFCx at a stage similar to human mid-fetal development.

-Our single-cell transcriptomic analysis of FACS-purified layer 5 neurons from mPFCx revealed that Tbr1 regulates other ASD genes including Ank2, Ap2s1, Ctnnb1, Dpysl2, Map1a, Rorb, Smarcc2 [orthologs of high confidence ASD (hcASD) genes], and Gsk3 [ortholog of probable ASD (pASD) gene] in Tbr1layer5 heterozygous and homozygous CKOs.
+Our single-cell transcriptomic analysis of FACS-purified layer 5 neurons from mPFCx revealed that Tbr1 regulates other ASD genes including Ank2, Ap2s1, Ctnnb1, Dpysl2, Map1a, Rorb, Smarcc2 [orthologs of high confidence ASD (hcASD) genes], and Gsk3 [ortholog of probable ASD (pASD) gene] in either Tbr1layer5 heterozygous and homozygous CKOs.
 Tbr1layer5 heterozygous and homozygous CKOs demonstrated a decrease in dendritic spines, excitatory and inhibitory synaptic density and reduced sEPSCs and sIPSCs, phenotypes that are convergent with Tbr1layer6 CKOs, and constitutive Tbr1+/-.
 This suggests that decreased TBR1 dosage in human may also impair synaptic development and thereby increase the risk for ASD.
 While some of the other phenotypes detected in Tbr1layer5 mutants were only present in the homozygotes, including defects in social interaction, these observations could have relevance for ASD as they denote biological processes that could be altered in Tbr1 heterozygotes.

 Tbr1 and Shank3 mutants convergently present synaptic and physiological defects.